jypma/modsynth/DuinoRack/README.md

 ## ADSR

 - 1 Gate input
-- 4 CV inputs (can be virtual) for A,D,S,R
+- 4 variable inputs (can be virtual) for A,D,S,R (CV assignable)
+   - positive only
+   - not precise
 - 1 CV output
 - optional: 1 CV inverted output
-- optional: 1 extra Gate input, 1-2 extra CV output (second envelope)
+- optional: 1 extra Gate input, 1 extra CV output (second envelope)

+No looping (put LFO-like stuff in its own module)

 Hints [here](https://github.com/baritonomarchetto/Programmable-Envelope-Generator/blob/main/ProgEnvGen_V2.ino)

 ## AR
+(do we need this?
+Just have sustain at zero above)

 - 1 Trigger input
-- 2 CV inputs (can be virtual) for A,D
+- 2 CV inputs for A,D
 - 1 CV output
 - optional: 1 CV inverted output
-- optional: 1 extra Gate input, 1-2 extra CV output (second envelope)
+- optional: 1 extra Gate input, 1 extra CV output (second envelope)

 ## LFO

+- 1 input for tune (non-CV)
 - 1 CV input (can be virtual) for freq
+  - precise (if VCO frequency)
-- optional: 1 CV input for FM
+- optional: 1 Gate input for Freq.Counter / Tap tempo / Sync
-- 1 virtual input: Select wave shape
+- 1 menu input: Select wave shape
 - 1 CV output
+- optional: 1 CV output for extra wave, or 90 degrees offset wave

 Hints [here](https://github.com/robertgallup/arduino-DualLFO).
 Need to check quality of the waveform using the MCP4822.

 ## Pulse

+- 1 input for tune (non-CV)
 - 1 CV input (can be virtual) for freq
+  - precise (if VCO frequency)
-- optional: 1 CV input for FM
+- optional: 1 Gate input for Freq.Counter / Tap Tempo / Sync
-- 1 CV input (can be virtual): Duty cycle
+- 1 CV input (can be virtual): Pulse Width %
 - 1 Gate output (or CV)
-- optional: extra outputs with dividers
+- optional: 3 extra outputs with dividers

 ## Clock divider

 1 Gate input
-N CV input + Gate output pairs, input sets divisor
+N CV input + Gate output pairs, input sets divisor Perhaps merge this with Pulse?

 ## Quantizer

 Need to check if the incoming ADC is precise enough.

+- 2 CV input
+  - precise
+- 2 Gate inputs for "hold"
+- 2 CV outputs

 ## Sequencer